"Breaking the Cycle: How to Understand and Heal from Narcissism"

 The Narcissistic Wound

 Narcissism creates narcissism.
-Most people who are displaying narcissistic behaviours have suffered early childhood emotional neglect, typically from an aloof self-preoccupied parent.
+Most people who are displaying narcissistic behaviours have suffered early childhood emotional neglect.
 This means that they did not receive the empathic emotional attunement that is required of a child to experience a sense of safety and love, and to develop a fundamental sense of their own self-worth, which can be described as the deeply held belief that I am intrinsically loveable, without having to perform for it.

 A self-worth wound is a hot mess of intolerable pain, roiling with overwhelming terror, annihilating shame, despair, guilt, rage, self-loathing and overwhelming grief.
 Even worse than the intensity of these feelings is that they are unresolvable, because they are driven by a constant belief in worthlessness.
 Unless that belief can be resolved, the pain cannot end.
 The only way to survive is to escape with a defence mechanism.